The first time we tried breastfeeding, it felt so unnatural.

-- The amount you are pumping in 24hrs can significantly vary from mama to mama.
-It depends on the “magic number” the number of times you pump in 24 hrs to effectively “empty” your breasts to reach the maximum milk supply.
+- The amount you are pumping in 24 hours can significantly vary from mama to mama.
+It depends on the “magic number,” the number of times you pump in 24 hrs to effectively “empty” your breasts to reach the maximum milk supply.

 - Baby’s daily milk intake will grow slowly over the first 6 months and then stay around the same and decrease when introducing solid foods.

 - Do not panic when you start pumping and only see a little milk come out.
 Pumping is a skill you have to master first.
 Consistency and a good routine are the keys to building up a milk supply.

 - Pumping milk, like breastfeeding, works on supply and demand.
 Once you have decided to pump exclusively, it is important to have a strict routine and stick to it to reach a good milk supply to cover baby’s needs.
-The more you pump (demand), the more milk you will make (supply).
+The more you pump (demand), the more milk you make (supply).

 - If you’re concerned about supply, one tip for increasing milk supply is to do a “power pump.”
 Pump for 15 minutes on each breast, take a 10-minute break, and repeat.
 You can repeat as many times as you like for your milk production to spike a little.

 - Pumping is a big commitment.
-Find a way to motivate and reward yourself each month your reach a milestone.
-Invest in making your pumping spot as cozy and comfortable as possible with a comfortable nursing pillow, a nice smelling candle, a dim night light, an eye mask, and an iPod full of relaxing music.
+Find a way to motivate and reward yourself each month you reach a milestone.
+Invest in making your pumping spot as cozy and comfortable as possible with a comfortable nursing pillow, a nice-smelling candle, a dim night light, an eye mask, and an iPod full of relaxing music.